KentaKodashima/CSStudies/course2/data-structures/README.md

 #### Linear probing
 With linear probing, when we find a collision, we search through the array to find the next empty slot.
 Unlike with separate chaining, this allows us to store a single key-value at each index.

+## Graphs
+A graph data structure consists of a finite (and possibly mutable) set of vertices or nodes or points, together with a set of unordered pairs of these vertices for an undirected graph or a set of ordered pairs for a directed graph.

+### Use cases
+- Social networks (recommendations)
+- Location / mapping
+- Routing algorithms
+- Visual hierarchy
+- File system optimizations

+### Graph terminology
+- Vertex - a node
+- Edge - connection between nodes
+- Wighted / Unweighted - values assigned to distances
+between vertices

+### Types of graphs
+#### Undirected graph
+Edges don't have any directions.
+It is useful for cases like SNS friends logic.

+#### Directed graph
+Edges have spesific directions assigned to the edge.
+It is useful for cases like SNS fllowing logic.

+#### Weighted graph
+Each edge has a value assigned to them.
+It is useful for cases like map directions.

+### Ways to store graphs
+#### Adjacency matrix